tykling/certgrinder/docs/certgrinderd.rst

      Default: ``None``

-   `database-url`
-     The database URL to use.
-Leave empty to disable database use.
-Uses SQLAlchemy, see available options at https://docs.sqlalchemy.org/en/13/core/engines.html#database-urls

-     Default: ``sqlite:///certgrinderd.sqlite``

    `debug`
      Enables debug mode.
 This is the same as setting --log-level to DEBUG.
 Outputs lots info about the internal workings of certgrinderd.